Course Reserve Request

 To place materials on print or electronic course reserve:

-- Bring the completed Reserve Form and your materials to the Library and IT Service Center on the first floor.
+- Bring or send the completed Reserve Form and your materials to the Library and IT Service Center on the first floor.
 You may also email your completed Course Reserve Form and your electronic materials directly to firstname.lastname@example.org.

 Course Reserve Policy